 The CPA statute defines "community housing" as housing for low- and moderate-income individuals and families, including senior housing.
-"Low-income housing" is for households whose annual income is less than 80% of the area-wide median income.
+"Low-income housing" is for households whose annual income is less than 80% of the area-wide median income (AMI).
 "Moderate income housing" is for households whose annual income is less than 100% of the area-wide median income.
 The area-wide median income is determined annually by the United States Department of Housing and Urban Development.

-Fairhaven's area-wide1 median household income was \$61,274 (2015 US Census Community Survey 5-year Estimates).
-However, for housing units created with CPA funds to be counted toward Fairhaven's 10% affordable housing goal, the units must serve those households whose annual income is less than 80% of the area-wide median income, which is \$51,500 for a family of four.
+Fairhaven's area-wide (New Bedford Metropolitan Statistical Area) median household income was \$77,180 for a family of four (2019 US Census Community Survey 5-year Estimates).
+However, for housing units created with CPA funds to be counted toward Fairhaven's 10% affordable housing goal, the units must serve those households whose annual income is less than 80% of the area-wide median income, which was \$61,700 for a family of four in 2019.

-Fairhaven has some lower-cost market housing units, primarily rental in double- and triple-decker apartments, but very few of these qualify as countable affordable housing units under State law.
-In Massachusetts, the term "affordable housing" applies to housing units made affordable to low-and moderate- income households by a recorded deed rider that restricts sale prices and rents in perpetuity to income eligible households.
+Fairhaven has some lower-cost market housing units, primarily rental in double and triple decker apartments, but very few of these qualify as countable affordable housing units under State law.
+In Massachusetts, the term "affordable housing" applies to housing units made affordable to low-and moderate income households by a recorded deed rider that restricts sale prices and rents in perpetuity to income eligible households.

 CPA funds may be expended "for the creation, preservation and support of community housing and for the rehabilitation or restoration ... of community housing," but not including maintenance.
 The Fairhaven Housing Authority historically has been the local agency responsible for implementation of community housing projects.
-However, no new housing has been created in almost 20 years.